 Responsibilities & Objectives

-The Relocation Assistance program is an entitlement program that assists Nebraska residents in relocating their primary residence, business, farm, or non-profit organization when they are required to move to make way for a highway construction project.
+The Relocation Assistance program is a program that assists Nebraska residents in relocating their primary residence, business, farm, non-profit organization, or personal property when they are required to move to make way for a highway construction project.

-The Relocation Assistance program consists of two basic parts: Advisory Service and Financial Assistance.
-Every person being displaced is eligible to receive advisory service in relocating to a replacement dwelling or non-residential location.
-When certain eligibility requirements are met, displaced persons are also entitled to financial assistance in relocating their personal property and for the increased costs of buying or renting a replacement dwelling.
+The Relocation Assistance program consists of two basic parts: Advisory Services and Financial Assistance.
+Every person being displaced is eligible to receive advisory services in relocating to a replacement dwelling or non-residential location.
+When certain eligibility requirements are met, displaced persons may also be entitled to financial assistance in relocating their personal property and for the costs of buying or renting a replacement dwelling.

 These services and benefits are in addition to compensation received by the property owner for the acquisition of real property or real property rights.
-These services and benefits are also for tenants of real estate that must move for a highway construction project.
+These services and benefits also assist tenants of real estate that must move for a highway construction project.

-The Relocation Section maintains an Approved Relocation Consultant List for those firms retained by the Department to provide relocation services on those tracts not assigned to our staff ROW Agents.
+The Relocation Section maintains an Approved Relocation Consultant List for those firms retained by the Agency to provide relocation services on those tracts not assigned to our staff.

 - Personal Property Only Moves